Latest news and stuff that happens at Domaine des Escavalins!

 Des indices nous préviens que le loup et dans nos parages, donc on remet les brebis à l'abri....

 Anyway, the threat of wolves means we can't leave our sheep out at night any more among the olive trees (to keep the grass down and do their 'business') like we used to until a few years ago.
-The village mayor has a property a couple of hills to the south of us and has had two attacks, and a goat herder got so fed up with wolves attacking his goats, even when he slept in a barn with them, that he has given up and retired altogether.
-So, just in case, we've moved the sheep at night from the relative safety of their summer pasturing in the woods and terrasses behind the farmhouse, back to the safety of their shed & park with electrified fence.
+The village mayor has a property a couple of hills to the south of us and has had two attacks, and a goat herder the other side of us, near Meounes, got so fed up and stressed with wolves attacking his goats, even when he slept in a barn with them, that he has given up and retired altogether.
+So, just in case, we've moved the sheep at night from the relative safety of their summer pasturing in the woods and terrasses behind the farmhouse, back to the safety of their shed & park with an electrified fence.

 We'll set up netted day parcs for while the harvest is still on, and start walkabouts again soon after using Max and Joy to do their job moving the sheep....